IES Holdings, Inc. research snapshot

 Rating

-High-growth electrical and infrastructure contractor with data center exposure, concentrated ownership, and valuation risk
+High-growth electrical and infrastructure contractor with record backlog, strong data center exposure, and rich valuation

 Trend status